Compare the Best Payment Gateways in the UK

 Weaknesses

-Transaction fees are higher on pay-as-you-go plan
+Transaction fees are high on pay-as-you-go plan

 Performs credit check on new merchants